Project

 Actions #14

-Updated by Florian Reimair over 11 years ago
+Updated by Florian Reimair about 12 years ago

 we have only a very limited number of projects. we love to create some sort of "archive"-root-project where closed projects are moved to and move the archive-project to the end of the list. simplest solution is to name it "zArchive".
 But in our case there is absolutely no sorting method identifiable.
 Neither the creation date, nor the project id (since the archive was the last project created and it resides somewhere in the middle of the list), nor name, nor identifier.
 Just not fun working with.